kevincornish/optrelparser/README.md

 ```
 python manage.py createsuperuser
 ```

 # Running Server
 ```
 python manage.py runserver 8000
 ```

 ## View data

+To view imported batch data
 ```
 localhost:8000/ampoules

 localhost:8000/vials
 ```

+You must be logged in to view these pages!

 ## Stylesheets
-The stylesheet is located at ``` /static/reports/style.css ``` will need to be updated to match your production recipes
+The stylesheet located at ``` /static/reports/style.css ``` will need to be updated to match your production recipes

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.